Vice Chairman for Research, Department of Surgery, North Shore University Hospital

-Milk fat globule-EGF Factor 8 (MFG-E8) is a glycoprotein secreted by activated macrophages and immature dendritic cells and promotes the engulfment of apoptotic cells by working as a bridging molecule between those cells and phagocytes.
+Milk fat globule-EGF Factor 8 (MFG-E8) is a glycoprotein secreted by activated macrophages and immature dendritic cells to promote the engulfment of apoptotic cells by working as a bridging molecule between those cells and phagocytes.
 Dr. Wang has shown that MFG-E8 is downregulated in sepsis and that the administration of recombinant MFG-E8 during sepsis provided beneficial effects, including attenuating pro-inflammatory response, increasing apoptotic cell clearance, and improving survival in sepsis.
 MFG-E8 treatment reduces acute lung injury caused by an intestinal ischemia and reperfusion injury model.
-Studies are being done to establish the efficacy and optimal dosage of recombinant human MFG-E8 in an attempt to develop this as a therapy for sepsis and other organ injury conditions.
-In addition, a novel peptide derived from MFG-E8 has shown to be protective in sepsis and preclinical studies are now ongoing to determine the efficacy of this peptide in sepsis.
-Currently we are conducting preclinical studies to examine the efficacy of recombinant human MFG-E8 as a treatment for inflammatory bowel disease.
+Studies are being done to establish the efficacy and optimal dosage of recombinant human MFG-E8 in an attempt to develop it as a therapy for sepsis and other organ injury conditions.
+In addition, a peptide derived from MFG-E8 has shown to be protective in sepsis and preclinical studies are now ongoing to determine the efficacy of this peptide.
+Currently we are conducting preclinical studies to examine the efficacy of recombinant human MFG-E8 as a treatment for chronic inflammatory diseases.

 Adrenomedullin (AM) is a potent vasoactive peptide.
-While AM is increased in sepsis and other injury conditions, AM is hyporesponsive due to the lack of its binding protein, AMBP-1.
-Dr. Wang has shown that treatment with AM/AMBP-1 is beneficial in sepsis, gut and renal and hepatic ischemia and reperfusion injuries, and cerebral ischemic rodent models.
+While AM is increased in sepsis and other organ injury conditions, AM is hyporesponsive due to the lack of its binding protein, AMBP-1.
+Dr. Wang has shown that treatment with AM/AMBP-1 is beneficial in sepsis, gut, renal, hepatic and cerebral ischemia-reperfusion injuries in rodent models.
 Pharmacokinetic and pharmacotoxicity studies are currently underway to develop AM/AMBP-1 as therapy for sepsis and other organ injuries.
 We are extending these studies in non-rodent species to file an investigational drug (IND) application to the FDA for initiating clinical trials in various injury conditions.

-Ghrelin, a novel stomach derived peptide, is reduced in sepsis and other injury conditions.
-The downregulation of ghrelin activates sympathostimulatory nuclei in the brain, increasing NE release from the sympathetic nerve fibers in the gut, resulting in upregulation of proinflammatory cytokines and subsequent injuries to the liver and other organs (the brain-gut-liver axis paradigm).
-He has also shown that treatment with ghrelin downregulates organ injury in renal ischemia reperfusion injury, radiation combined injury, and focal cerebral ischemia.
-Dr. Wang’s results showed that ghrelin acts via the vagus nerve to downregulate proinflammatory responses in sepsis, renal ischemia reperfusion injury, radiation combined injury and focal cerebral ischemia.
+Ghrelin, a stomach derived peptide, is reduced in sepsis and other organ injury conditions.
+The downregulation of ghrelin activates sympathostimulatory nuclei in the brain, increasing norepinephrine release from the sympathetic nerve fibers in the gut, resulting in upregulation of proinflammatory cytokines and subsequent injuries to the liver and other organs (the brain-gut-liver axis paradigm).
+He has also shown that treatment with ghrelin downregulates organ injury in renal ischemia-reperfusion injury, radiation combined injury, and focal cerebral ischemia.
+Dr. Wang’s results showed that ghrelin acts via the vagus nerve to downregulate proinflammatory responses in these injury conditions.
 Preclinical studies are ongoing to develop ghrelin as a radiation mitigator for patients suffering from nuclear disaster related complications.

 Monowar Aziz, PhD